-Welcome to the toolkit!
+Welcome to the toolbox!
 We've clustered a whole bunch of relevant resources and safety information together for you.
 Make sure you don't miss out on downloading our FREE outdoor activity guides - you can find these under each activity.

 Did you know?

 Over 1.14 million people go exploring in New Zealand’s outdoors each year across various activities.– There and Back, 2016

 Most of New Zealand’s favourite outdoor playgrounds are considered rural.
 They’re often several hours drive from facilities such as petrol stations, supermarkets, police stations, banks and other facilities/services that you would expect to find in towns or cities.
 Once you’ve left the car-park area you won’t come across any services or facilities other than basic huts.
 There are no shops, transport providers or support services in the backcountry.
 New Zealand huts don’t have restaurants or staff available unless you’re on a guided trip or using private tracks.

 Prepare for dramatic and potentially very swift change in wind and rain, even on days that might have no rain in the forecast.
 Such is New Zealand's geographical position in the Southern Ocean: in the lee of the Australian continent, with one foot in the subtropical Pacific currents to the north, and the other in the depths of a cold and bitter Southern Ocean that leads directly to Antarctica.
 New Zealand is an island of contrast; of dramatic fjords, towering alpine peaks, active volcanism, wild and windy tussock ridgelines, dense wet bush, and calm sun-kissed Pohutukawa-fringed white sandy beaches overflowing with the thrum of cicada.

 Growing up in New Zealand, you get used to the idea that the weather is bound to change.
 As they say in countries like ours, 'If you don’t like the weather, wait five minutes.'– Mike Daisley, CEO MSC